-Showcases are a new feature that have been added to the place card.
-This feature allows businesses to give customers with offers and incentives, such as seasonal menu items, product discounts, and more.
+Showcases are a new feature that has been added to the place card.
+This feature allows businesses to provide customers with offers and incentives, such as seasonal menu items, product discounts, and more.
 Through the use of Business Connect, companies are able to effortlessly make changes to the Showcase portion of their place card.
-Showcases are already available to firms in the United States, and will be made available to enterprises in other countries over the course of the next few months.
+Showcases are already available to firms in the United States and will be made available to enterprises in other countries over the course of the next few months.

 Creating an account with Business Connect

 If a business owner already has an Apple ID, they can use it to register for Business Connect on the self-service website, or they can create a new Apple ID and use that instead.
 This can be done from any desktop or laptop computer.
 After a company has checked in and Apple has verified that they are the owner of the business, the business may then claim their location(s), begin updating and personalizing their place card, and do all of this for free.

 Through listing management services like Reputation, Rio SEO, SOCi, Uberall, and Yext, businesses that have multiple locations can take advantage of Business Connect’s Business Connect API to easily deliver accurate and up-to-date information to Maps at scale.
 This is made possible by Business Connect.